IBM/CodeEngine/code-engine-cos2cos/README.md

 ## Troubleshooting

 - **Error: Object Not Found**: Ensure that the primary bucket is correctly configured and contains the objects you expect.
-- **Authentication Failure**: Check that the authentication method (trusted profile or service credentials) is correctly set up.
+- **Authentication Failure**: Check that the authentication method (trusted profile) is correctly set up.
 - **Job Timeout or Failure**: If the job takes longer than expected, check the logs for any performance bottlenecks or errors.